gnzlbg/slice_deque/readme.md

   memory.
 In general, if you can use `std`, you can use [`SliceDeque`].

 * global allocator bypass: [`SliceDeque`] bypasses Rust's global allocator / it is its own memory allocator, talking directly to the OS.
+That is, allocating and growing [`SliceDeque`]s always involve system calls, while a [`VecDeque`] backed-up by a global allocator might receive memory owned by the allocator without any system calls at all.

 * smallest capacity constrained by the allocation granularity of the OS: some operating systems allow [`SliceDeque`] to allocate memory in 4/8/64 kB chunks.